 5. Drain well and divide between bowls.

-6. Top the noodles with a small amount of the meat sauce and top with the julienned cucumbers and a sprinkle of green spring onion.
+6. Top the noodles with a small amount of the meat sauce and top with the julienned cucumbers, radish (if using) and a sprinkle of green spring onion.

 Photography by Adam Liaw.